 If you’re a current or former military member, you have options when it comes to funding a business.
-While the VA doesn’t provide loans directly, the Small Business Administration (SBA) Veterans Advantage Guaranteed Loans program offers waived or significantly reduced guaranty fees on some types of SBA (7) for military members and their spouses.
+While the VA doesn’t provide loans directly, the Small Business Administration (SBA) Veterans Advantage program offers waived or significantly reduced guaranty fees on some types of SBA (7) for military members and their spouses.

 You may also be able to take advantage of small business grants and veteran entrepreneurship programs through the SBA — or get a line of credit, equipment loan or accounts receivable loan from a bank or online lender.
-Here’s a closer look at seven types of veteran loans and how to choose the right one for your needs.
+Here’s a closer look at seven types of veteran loans or programs and how to choose the right one for your needs.

-7 business loans for veterans to consider
+7 business loans or programs for veterans to consider

 Loans for veterans, including SBA 7(a) loans, are available through banks, credit unions and online lenders.
 Here’s a rundown of each type.

-SBA Veteran’s Advantage Guaranteed Loans
+SBA Veteran’s Advantage Program

 SBA 7(a) loans